cryptobuks1/Elastos.Trinity/README.md

 ## Introduction

-Elastos Trinity integrates all the services that Elastos provides and combines them into a singular framework for DApp developers to use.
-For this reason, DApp developers only need to write their application using ionic javascript framework and have only one set of Runtime APIs to manage.
+Elastos Trinity is the project name for the multi-platforms elastOS browser applications.
+It integrates all the services that Elastos provides and combines them into a singular environment for DApp developers to easily build dApps, and for end user to easily use those dApps.

-Elastos Trinity is supported on both Android and iOS.
+DApp developers only need to write their application using the ionic javascript framework and have only one set of Runtime APIs to manage, and their project can run on all major platforms.

-While Elastos Trinity is the project codename, this product is also known as the elastOS browser on traditional app stores.
+Elastos Trinity is supported on Android, iOS and soon MacOS, Windows and Linux.

 [Join us on Telegram](https://t.me/elastosbrowser)

-## Dapp Developers
+## Dapp Developers - should you build this repo?

 You don't need to build from source.
-Instead get the latest APK from app stores or github releases and follow the [Elastos Developer Website Trinity guides](https://developer.elastos.org/elastos_trinity/).
+Instead get the latest APK from app stores or github releases and follow the [Elastos Developer Website Trinity guides](https://developer.elastos.org/build/elastos/).

 ## Download Trinity for Android
 [stable version](https://github.com/elastos/Elastos.Trinity/releases/latest)